crazyvt/thefoolselixir/README.md

 # thefoolselixir
 Testing my elixir Demo

-This is the nth time I am coming back to a git to learn as is.
+This is the nth time I am coming back to a github tutorial to stop using it again.